 Forward: I am sharing this story here because when I was looking for personal accounts from women who’ve found breast lumps that turned out not to be cancer, there was very little out there.
 Instead, all of the accounts I found were ones where it was determined to be cancer.
 But as 80-90% of breast lumps turn out to be non-cancerous (and often non-worrying) I thought that maybe I could ease someone’s fears whilst they waited for their own tests.
 It’s a bit embarrassing to talk about my anatomy so publicly like this, but if my story can help someone else, it’s worth it.

 It started nearly six weeks ago.
 It was a Wednesday morning; early.
-I was experiencing high stress levels at the time, so it wasn’t surprising that I was awake at 3 o’clock in the morning.
+I was experiencing high stress levels at the time, so it wasn’t surprising that I was awake at 3 am.
 And as I was awake, lying in bed unable to sleep, I did a breast exam.
 (Is it weird that I do them when in bed and unable to sleep?)
-And that's when I felt the lump—a couple of them.
+And that’s when I felt the lump – a couple of them.
 They felt like little peas, tucked just under the skin on my lower left breast.

 My mind went from a state of general stress to one of panic and fear.
 I was too young to have breast cancer.
 I had too many plans for my future.
 I already had two major medical conditions, I couldn’t have another.
 I had experienced more than my share of heartaches and disappointments in my life, it wasn’t fair to have more!

-I was due to fly home to Scotland in six days’ time so I tried to remain calm, though I couldn’t help but wonder if whatever this was could derail my PhD dreams.
-I couldn’t help but to think that—if I was sick—I might not return to the Homeland this side of alive.
-I couldn’t help but to think that these goodbyes might be my last goodbyes.
+I was due to fly home to Scotland in six days so I tried to remain calm, though I couldn’t help but wonder if whatever this was could derail my PhD dreams.
+I couldn’t help but to think that, if I was sick, I might not return to the Homeland this side of alive.
+I couldn’t help but think that these goodbyes might be my last goodbyes.
 (All of which helped to create the perfect storm for a panic attack when I went to leave!)